Addictive Potential: None

 Users of 2C-I tend to report a physical stimulant effect, which is often quite strong.
 Seizures, kidney failure, and fatally high blood pressure have been reported.
 Deaths have also been reported.
 However, one website (Erowid, 2012), is of the opinion that the overdoses and deaths were due to 2C-I-NBOMe rather than 2C-I.

 There have been no reports of physical dependence or addiction.
 Comparisons with similar compounds suggest that use of 2C-I is unlikely to result in physical dependence.
 With that said, 2C-I is a research chemical.
-This means that virtually no research has been conducted on the toxicity of 2C-I.
+This means that very little research has been conducted on the toxicity of 2C-I.

 Research chemicals are experimental chemicals that are not approved for human consumption.
 This is because not enough data exists currently about their side effects, adverse reactions, long term damage, addiction potential, etc. Although some people are willing to ingest research chemicals, it is not reasonable to assume that they are in any way safe to use recreationally, spiritually, or for any other purpose.